Meet Our Clergy

 Cantor Kathryn Wolfe Sebo

-Cantor Semob was named the inaugural cantor of The Temple–Tifereth Israel in July 1999.
+Cantor Sebo was named the inaugural cantor of The Temple–Tifereth Israel in July 1999.
 She has served as a cantor since 1985 and studied with renowned hazzan, Dr. Max Wohlberg (of blessed memory) of the Jewish Theological Seminary in New York.

 Rabbi Richard A. Block, Senior Rabbi Emeritus

 Senior Rabbi Emeritus Block retired in July 2018.
 He had served as Senior Rabbi of The Temple–Tifereth Israel in Cleveland, OH since 2001.
 Designated by Newsweek “one of the top 25 pulpit rabbis in America,” Rabbi Block is a passionate, widely recognized advocate for Israel and the US-Israel strategic alliance.
-His recent writings have appeared in Time, The Jewish Daily Forward, Tablet Magazine, Huffington Post, The Times of Israel, The Tower Magazine, JTA, The Jewish Week, Haaretz and elsewhere, and are widely shared on social media.
+His writings have appeared in Time, The Jewish Daily Forward, Tablet Magazine, Huffington Post, The Times of Israel, The Tower Magazine, JTA, The Jewish Week, Haaretz and elsewhere, and are widely shared on social media.
 His publications include Sacred Pilgrimage: A Jewish Reflection on Life, Death, and Eternity and How I Wish I Could Fish! a book for children and parents.
 In 2007, HUC-JIR conferred upon him an honorary doctorate.

 He is a Past President of the Central Conference of American Rabbis, the rabbinic leadership organization of Reform Judaism.
 As its president, Rabbi Block represented it on The Conference of Presidents of Major American Jewish Organizations and chaired the Reform Leadership Council, comprised of the top lay and professional leaders of the CCAR, HUC-JIR and URJ.
 He is a past president of the World Union for Progressive Judaism, the international umbrella organization of Reform, Liberal, Progressive, and Reconstructionist Judaism.